lucasprabel/draft-cfrg-suf-hybrid-sigs/draft-prabel-suf-hybrid-sigs-00.md

 # Non-black-box Construction

-The proposed construction ensures that the overall scheme is SUF-CMA as long as only one component is SUF-CMA secure.
+The proposed construction of this section ensures that the overall scheme is SUF-CMA as long as only one component is SUF-CMA secure.
 The hybrid signature construction is defined in the following subsections.

 The hybrid can be used for signature schemes that are built from the Fiat-Shamir paradigm as the first component and from any signature scheme as the second compoenent.
 Hence, they use a canonical identification scheme (ID) underlying a Fiat-Shamir construction and a signature scheme (Sig_2).
 This applies to combining EdDSA and any post-quantum signature scheme, for example ML-DSA.